nguyencanhtrung/cocotb/README.md

 `export PATH=/home/tesla/.local/bin:$PATH`

-Checking whether it is successfull or not by typing `cocotb-config`
+Checking whether it is successfull or not by typing `cocotb-config --version`

 You can run the cocotb installation process by